Our school crossing patrols safely escort school children across 'manned crossings' throughout York.

 We provide this service as a matter of road safety although we're not required to by law, under the Road Traffic Regulation Act 1984.

-You could apply to assist with school crossing patrols if you're:
+Crossing patrol vacancies are at an all time high.
+You can apply to assist with school crossing patrols if you're

 - looking for part time paid work